RVirmoors/ccia/osc-in-unity.md

 As you start to tilt your phone, you'll see $$\vec{g}$$ being decomposed along the accelerometer's other axes as well:

-{% maincolumn 'attachments/phone-anim3.gif' 'Composition of forces.
+{% maincolumn 'attachments/phone-anim.gif' 'Composition of forces.
 If we ignore the force applied by our movement, gravity is the main force acting on the phone’s body.
 Tilt it around its *x* axis (width) and the gravitational acceleration will be registered on the phone’s *y* and *z* axes.
 Tilt it around the *y* axis (height), and you’ll see activity on the *x* and *z* axes.' %}

 We can observe that, especially if we don't make sudden moves, the 3 values in the accelerometer describe the phone's orientation relative to the ground.
-This means we can use these parameters to set the orientation of our ``rotationOSC`` object.{% sidenote 'mag' 'In fact, we have access to just two Euler angles: [pitch and roll](https://en.wikipedia.org/wiki/Aircraft_principal_axes#/media/File:Yaw_Axis_Corrected.svg).
-The yaw, which would correspond to rotation around the Earth’s perpendicular, cannot be sensed by the accelerometer alone.
+This means we can use these parameters to set the orientation of our ``rotationOSC`` object.{% sidenote 'mag' 'In fact, we have access to just two Euler angles: [pitch and roll](https://en.wikipedia.org/wiki/Aircraft_principal_axes#/media/File:Yaw_Axis_Corrected.svg) (Y and Z).
+The yaw (X), which would correspond to rotation around the Earth’s perpendicular, cannot be sensed by the accelerometer alone.
 For this a more complex device would be needed, such as a [9-axis IMU with sensor fusion](https://www.ti.com/lit/an/slaa518a/slaa518a.pdf).'%}

 {% newthought 'First, let’s get the accelerations into Unity.' %} We will need to process the accelerometer readings before applying them to ``rotationOSC``'s ``transform``.
 This means we shall read them [using code](https://github.com/stella3d/OscCore#using-code).